 - attorney fees20

-Just because an employee prevails in a workers’ compensation 132a claim does not mean he or she will win a FEHA claim or wrongful discharge claim.21 However, a monetary reward in a 132a claim may be counted against a FEHA claim.22
+Just because you win a workers’ compensation 132a claim does not mean you will win a FEHA claim or wrongful discharge claim.21 However, a monetary reward in a 132a claim may be counted against a FEHA claim.22

 Example: Joan works as an administrative assistant.
 She injures her knee and stops working to have surgery.
 Joan wants to return to work but is told that her disability prevents her from doing her job, and she is terminated.